intel/confidential-computing-documentation/docs/child_docs/intel-confidential-containers-guide/docs/02/infrastructure_setup.md

 ## Prerequisites

-This section describes the prerequisites that we assume for the following steps regarding installed software and access to an Intel Trust Authority API Key.
+This section describes the prerequisites that we assume for the following steps regarding installed software and optionally access to an Intel Trust Authority API Key.

 ### Installed Software